vinceimbat/vinceimbat/content/Benedict Spinoza.md

 sr-ease: 270
 ---

 Caute (cow-tay) was Benedict Spinoza's motto.
 It is translated from Latin as "be cautious" or "be careful."
-I am reminded of the [[Cautious sharing process]] and [[Cautiousness vs. neuroticism]].
+I am reminded of the [[cautious sharing process]] and [[Cautiousness vs. neuroticism]].

 # References